 Jay M. Pasachoff (1983)

 Lunar eclipses and partial solar eclipses bear little relation to a total eclipse of the Sun.
 Annular eclipses too are a poor substitute for no experience can prepare the mind for totality.
 Total eclipses of the Sun are not only for science but also for our souls.
-During totality our spirits seem to revert to those of our early human ancestors as emotions become primeval feelings felt eons ago.
+During totality our spirits seem to revert to those of our early human ancestors as emotions become primeval feelings felt aeons ago.

 "I look up.
 Incredible!
 It is the eye of God.
 A perfectly black disk, ringed with bright spiky streamers that stretch out in all directions."